ibm-cloud-architecture/infrastructure-design-decision-tool/README.md

 Compare Classic Infrastructure alternatives to help you design and build your custom [IBM Cloud](https://www.ibm.com/cloud/) Classic Infrastructure solution that best meets your workload requirements by reviewing 1) option description tables with primary considerations and caveats, and 2) feature comparison tables for side-by-side comparisons.

-This tool is for Classic Infrastructure only and not VPC - refer to [VPC in IBM Cloud Docs](https://cloud.ibm.com/docs/vpc-on-classic?topic=vpc-on-classic-getting-started) for VPC details.

 ## Components

 | |